“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 If so, answer these questions below:

 Can these decisions cause death or irreversible deterioration of health?
-If so, your app falls into the Risk class III.
-Example:
+If so, your app falls into risk class III.

-Can these decisions cause serious deterioration of health or surgical intervention?
-If this is true, your app falls into the Risk class IIb.
-Example:
+Can these decisions cause a serious deterioration in health or require surgical intervention?
+If so, your app falls into risk class IIb.

 Your app provides the basis for a physiotherapist to decide at what point an injured knee can be loaded again.
 Overloading could lead to surgery.